yuxuan-z19/diffonnx/README.md

 So, picture this:

 *You’ve got two PyTorch models.
-Your boss says, "We need formal verification to prove these models are **diverse**, and you’ve got, oh, 3 days."* 😅
+Your boss says, "We need formal verification to prove these models are **diverse**, and you’ve got, oh, 24 hours."* 😅

 You Google, or prompt an LLM, frantically.
 You find something called [`onnx-diff`](https://pypi.org/project/onnx-diff/). **Perfect!** Except… it’s closed-source.Modifying it? **Not happening.**